grafana/agent/docs/maintaining.md

 3. Optionally, have other team members review the release draft so you feel comfortable with it.
 4. Publish the release!

+## Updating Release Branch

+The `release` branch should always point at the SHA of the commit of the latest release tag.
+This is used so that the install instructions can be generic and made to always install the latest released version.

+Update the release branch by fast-forwarding it to the appropriate SHA (matching the latest tag) and pushing it back upstream.